widanoer/firebase_analytics_flutter/README.md

 # Firebase Analytics for Flutter Application

-This project integrate flutter with firebase for mobile apps analytic

 Google Analytics is a free app measurement solution that provides insight on app usage and user engagement.
 Analytics reports help you understand clearly how your users behave, which enables you to make informed decisions regarding app marketing and performance optimizations.